gazoscalvertos/Hass-Custom-Alarm/README.md

 - Digit code entry on disarm
 - Themed colours depending on alarm state
 - Countdown timer on 'Pending' state
+- Panic Mode
+- Notification of Open Sensors with the option to override

 ### To be implemented:
-- (DONE) List of open sensors with overide option
-- (Done) Perimeter mode
 - delayed and immediate mode 'per' alarm activation (home/away/perimeter?)
 - Customisable Themes
   - Time Based themes (Dark at Night - Light during day)